shane-kercheval/data-science-template/README.md

 This project contains a very slimmed down version of python and R code that mimics a DS/ML project.

-The code and Makefile will
+The code and Makefile will:

     - create python/R virtual environments
     - install package/library dependencies from the requirements.txt/DESCRIPTION files
     - run unit tests